Gandhidham: Land of Adipur and Gandhidham

 Gandhidham was the dream of Pratap Dialdas.
-Bhai Pratap Dialdas requested great Leaders of India for the procurement of land in the Kachchh region.
+He requested great Leaders of India for the procurement of land in the Kachchh region.
 They requested Maharao Vijayraj Ji of Kachchh for granting of land for re-settlement of Sindhi community people migrated from Sindh.
 Maharao, without any delay, granted 15000 acres of land for the purpose.
 Bhai Pratap said this is too big land and cannot be developed by SRC Ltd, therefore, he desired to keep with him only 2,600 acres, and the rest of the land was given to KPT and GDA for management.
 Today Adipur and Gandhidham townships are the townships of pride in the District of Kachchh only with the grace of Rajput Kshatriya ancestors – Provided by Ram Amarnani.